A hands-on, action-oriented, future-focused inclusive community of problem-solvers

-A century ago, Wentworth opened as a vocational tech school.
-Today, we are a nationally ranked university that is a top choice for talent-hungry employers.
+A century ago, Wentworth Institute of Technology opened as a vocational tech school.
+Today, we’re a nationally ranked university that’s a top choice for talent-hungry employers.
 Based in Boston—a hotspot for innovation, entrepreneurship, research, finance, manufacturing, and health sciences—Wentworth is a launching pad for students to pursue the careers of their dreams.
 Among our majors, state-of-the-art labs and facilities, a leading-edge cooperative education (co-op) program, and distinguished faculty, Wentworth’s academic programs are truly exceptional.
 Wentworth offers exciting opportunities for students looking to build a framework for success in the innovation economy.

-At Wentworth, we are dedicated to ideas—ideas that will solve the problems confronting us all in our lives and work.
+At WIT, we’re dedicated to ideas—ideas that will solve the problems we all confront in our lives and work.
 Our role is to give you everything you need to develop your ideas, test them, and launch them into the world.
-We have designed Wentworth as a real-world laboratory focused on real-world problem-solving; a university dedicated to creating a new generation of problem solvers that every organization needs and strives to hire.
+We’ve designed Wentworth as a real-world laboratory focused on real-world problem-solving.
+WIT is a university dedicated to creating a new generation of problem-solvers that every organization needs and strives to hire.
 The result?
-A stunning 99% of Wentworth graduates are employed or attending grad school six months after graduation.
+A stunning 99% of our students are employed or attending grad school within six months of graduation.

 Academics at Wentworth

-When you join the Wentworth community, you enjoy the benefits of small class sizes (approximately 20 students) and individual attention from a dedicated teaching faculty with professional industry experience.
-There are more than two dozen state-of-the-art laboratories, makerspaces, and studios, which are an integral component of all majors at Wentworth, creating a hands-on learning environment.
+When you join the Wentworth community, you’ll enjoy the benefits of small class sizes (with approximately 20 students on average) and individual attention from a dedicated teaching faculty with professional industry experience.
+We have more than two dozen state-of-the-art laboratories, makerspaces, and studios, which are integral components of all majors at Wentworth, creating a hands-on learning environment.
 Wentworth is also one of the more affordable full-time baccalaureate options in Boston.

 Wentworth offers one of the most comprehensive cooperative education (co-op) programs in the United States.
-For over 40 years, Wentworth has been opening doors and helping students gain paid, professional work experience.
+For over 40 years, WIT has been opening doors and helping students gain paid professional work experience.
 Before graduation, all students are required to work for two semesters in a paid position directly related to their major.
-Co-op provides valuable, practical experience that serves students well in their search for employment after graduation.
-Our most recent report revealed that 94% of our graduates are employed in their field of study.
+Co-op provides valuable, practical experiences that serve students well in their search for employment after graduation.
+Our most recent report revealed that 96% of our graduates are employed in their field of study.

 Colleges of the Fenway

-Wentworth is part of one of Boston’s largest academic collaborations, a consortium representing over 20,000 undergraduate and graduate students, more than 700 full-time faculty, and 2,300 course offerings.
-Wentworth has partnerships with Emmanuel College, Simmons University, Massachusetts College of Art and Design, and Massachusetts College of Pharmacy and Health Sciences.
-Students have the ability to cross-register with other colleges, interlibrary loan privileges, and combined extracurricular activities such as orchestra, theater, and other social and athletic opportunities.
+Wentworth is part of one of Boston’s largest academic collaborations, a consortium representing over 20,000 undergraduate and graduate students, more than 700 full-time faculty members, and 2,300 course offerings.
+Wentworth has partnerships with Emmanuel College, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, and Simmons University.
+Students have the ability to cross-register with the other colleges, interlibrary loan privileges, and combined extracurricular activities such as orchestra, theater, and other social and athletic opportunities.

-Wentworth practices rolling admission, which means we review each application once all required materials are received.
-While there is not an official deadline to apply, some majors and on-campus housing fill up quickly, so we encourage you to apply early.
+Wentworth practices rolling admission, meaning we review each application once all required materials are received.
+While there isn’t an official deadline to apply, some majors and on-campus housing fill up quickly, so we encourage students to apply early.

-Applying is easy: simply go to our website at wit.edu/apply and complete the online application.
-Wentworth also accepts the Common Application.
-In addition, the following documentation is required: a personal statement or essay, a letter of recommendation from a professor or other professional familiar with your academic abilities, your final official high school transcript, and official college transcripts from any institution of higher learning you have attended.
-Wentworth does not require SAT or ACT scores as part of an application for admission.
+Applying is easy!
+Simply go to our website at wit.edu/apply and complete the online application; Wentworth also accepts the Common Application.
+In addition, the following documentation is required: a personal statement or essay, a letter of recommendation from a professor or other professional familiar with your academic abilities, your final official high school transcript, and official college transcripts from any institution of higher learning you’ve attended.
+Wentworth doesn’t require SAT or ACT scores as part of the application for admission.